favourachara07/age-calculator-app/README-template.md

 ### Continued development

-I hope to focus on learning and working with React after i have completed two more projects with html,css and js because working and commanding the dom directly by myself is very tiring.
-I want that solid foundation before moving on to React.
-Also, i want to master the act of making my codes shorter and more efficient and cleaner.
+I hope to focus on learning and working with React after I have completed two more projects with HTML, CSS, and JS because working with and manipulating the DOM directly by myself is very tiring.
+I want to establish a solid foundation before moving on to React.
+Additionally, I aim to master the art of making my code shorter, more efficient, and cleaner